 Breakfast: Sandbar on the Esplanade has long been a visitor’s favourite and with a recent renovation, it’s now a favourite with the locals too.
 It’s the perfect spot to enjoy your first coffee of the day, a smoothie bowl or an omelette with a side of lamb sausage (Aussie, Aussie, Aussie) while overlooking the beach.

-If relaxing is more your style, opt for a Surfers Paradise River Cruise.
+Mid-morning: After letting your breakfast settle, relax with a Surfers Paradise River Cruise.
 The cruise travels through the waterways at a leisurely pace while the Captain points out interesting sights and celebrity homes along the way.
 Morning tea is served and can be enjoyed on the sunlit deck overlooking the skyline.